yukinkomob/react-sample-app/README.md

 # Prepare to use this app

-Before you start to use this app, please execute which follow commands.
+Before you start using this app, please execute one of the following commands.

 `npm install` or `yarn install`